grasshoff/philhistcomp/docs/terminological_continuity/technical_issues_documentation.md

 3. **SpaCy: preparation-notebook**

-   1. how to pick all sentences in which SpaCy identified occurence of term soul and enumerate them in a txt-file *and/or* how to (automatically) create jsonl-file containing all of those sentences and relevant metadata (as example, see file "prodigy_input_data_sample.jsonl")
+   1. how to pick all sentences in which SpaCy identified occurence of term soul and enumerate them in a dataframe
+     - see, e.g., cell 142ff. in notebook "preparation_sample_DeAnima": for now, I have to (i) repeat command for every single match, (ii) copy those sentences into a new txt-file, and (iii) finally put them into a dataframe (for step iii, see notebook "analysis_sample_DeAnima")
+   2. how to (automatically) create jsonl-file containing all of those sentences and relevant metadata
+     - see notebook "prodigy_training_preparation.ipynb" as well as file "prodigy_input_data_sample.jsonl"
+     - maybe already add relevant metadata to pdf-files in 'pre-editing' of OCR-preparation, i.e. while cutting out irrelevant material?
+But is the metadata going to be transfered to the txt-files?

 4. **Prodigy: specialised NER-model**